 Determine optimal habitat conditions

-To tackle the difficult problem of dwindling mountain lion populations and the increased fragmentation of mountain lion habitat, you'll first explore the study area and answer the question, What makes a mountain lion habitat ideal?
-You'll download an ArcGIS Pro project package that contains a map of the Los Angeles area and a few key data layers about known areas of mountain lion habitat.
-Based on this information, as well as some supplementary research, you'll compile a list of criteria that define optimal mountain lion habitat.
+To tackle the difficult problem of dwindling mountain lion populations and the increased fragmentation of mountain lion habitat, you will first explore the study area and answer the question, What makes a mountain lion habitat ideal?
+You will download an ArcGIS Pro project package that contains a map of the Los Angeles area and a few key data layers about known areas of mountain lion habitat.
+Based on this information, as well as some supplementary research, you will compile a list of criteria that define optimal mountain lion habitat.
 This list of criteria will be fundamental in your subsequent analysis of suitable wildlife corridors to connect existing habitat areas.

 Download and open the project package

-First, you'll download and open a project package in ArcGIS Pro.
-You'll use this project package and the data it contains as a starting point for your analysis of potential mountain lion wildlife corridors.
+First, you will download and open a project package in ArcGIS Pro.
+You will use this project package and the data it contains as a starting point for your analysis of potential mountain lion wildlife corridors.